unoplatform/uno.extensions/doc/Learn/Maui/ThirdParty-Synfusion.md

     }
     ```

 1. It's time to create the ViewModel that will hold the properties that will be data bound to the `SfCircularChart` control.
-In `MauiEmbeddingApp.MauiControls` project, create a new folder called `ViewModels` and add a new class called `EmbeddedViewModel`.
+In `SyncFusionApp.MauiControls` project, create a new folder called `ViewModels` and add a new class called `EmbeddedViewModel`.
 This class will have the following code:

     ```cs
-    using MauiEmbeddingApp.MauiControls.Models;
+    using SyncFusionApp.MauiControls.Models;
     using Syncfusion.Maui.Charts;
     using System.Collections.ObjectModel;
     using System.ComponentModel;
     using System.Windows.Input;

-    namespace MauiEmbeddingApp.MauiControls.ViewModels;
+    namespace SyncFusionApp.MauiControls.ViewModels;

     public class EmbeddedViewModel : INotifyPropertyChanged
     {